Local Court of the Northern Territory: Civil jurisdiction

-The Local Court has jurisdiction to deal with civil claims for damages, debt and equitable relief if the amount sought is less than $250,000.
-(Note: It says $100,000 on nt.gov.au, as of July 2022.)
-The only exception is claims that are less than $25,000 that can be heard by the Northern Territory Civil and Administrative Tribunal (NTCAT).
+The Local Court has jurisdiction to deal with civil claims for damages, debt and equitable relief if the amount sought is less than $100,000.
+The only exception is claims that are less than $25,000 that can be heard by the Northern Territory Civil and Administrative Tribunal.
 The parties to the claim can agree to have larger amounts determined by the Court.
 Cases are commenced by way of a statement of claim alleging the nature of the claim.
 The court encourages parties to complete their claims in plain English using non-technical language wherever possible.
 However some claims may need to be properly formulated with legal terminology.
 A person can defend the statement of claim by lodging a written defence.
 The defence essentially answers the allegations made by the plaintiff and may allege any facts in support of the defence.
 Additionally, the defendant may counter-claim against the plaintiff if there is a claim.
 After a defence is filed, the registrar of the court fixes a conciliation conference to which the parties are required to attend.
 Parties can explore settlement or the matter can be listed for hearing.
 Cases are heard by a local Court judge.